Srinadhd05/github-actions-learning/README.md

 ```
 ## Declarative approch with Yaml

-Kubernetes objects can be created, updated, and deleted by storing multiple object configuration files in a configuration file and using kubectl apply to recursively create and update those objects as needed.
+Kubernetes objects can be created, updated, and deleted by storing multiple object configurations in a file and using kubectl apply to recursively create and update those objects as needed.

 Use `kubectl apply -f <<.yaml>>` to create all objects defined by configuration files in a specified directory